-Students: If a student believes he or she has been subject to sexual harassment or any unwelcome sexual attention, he or she may address the situation directly and immediately with the harasser, if possible.
-If inappropriate conduct does not cease, or if the student is unable or uncomfortable addressing the harasser directly, he or she should report the incident to the Field-Based Course Director, Chief Academic Officer, or Chief Operating Officer, as appropriate.
+Students: If a student believes they have been subject to sexual harassment or any unwelcome sexual attention, they may address the situation directly and immediately with the harasser, if possible.
+If inappropriate conduct does not cease, or if the student is unable or uncomfortable addressing the harasser directly, they should report the incident to the Residential Course Director, Chief Academic Officer, or Chief Operating Officer, as appropriate.
 It is helpful, but not required, to provide a written record of the date, time, and nature of the incident(s) and names of any witnesses.
 Concerns of inappropriate conduct should be reported as soon as possible for management to conduct an immediate, thorough, and impartial investigation and take appropriate action to remediate or prevent the prohibited conduct from continuing.